kennylomax/TutorialsAsCode/journeys/TutorialAsCode3WiringUpKymaWithYourDeployedSpartacus/README.md

   - [TutorialAsCode1: Running CCV2 and Spartacus locally](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode1LocalCCV2AndSpartacus) and
   - [TutorialAsCode2: Deploying CCV2 and Spartacus to Commerce Cloud](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode2DeployCCV2AndSpartacusToCommerceCloud)
 - You have a (free) BTP trial account @ [SAP's BTP (Business Technology Platform) Cockpit](https://account.hanatrial.ondemand.com) and **have enabled Kyma**  on it, and can access your Kyma dashboard via it.
-- You have downloaded, personlized and sourced the file journeysetupexample.sh:
+- You have downloaded, personalized and sourced the file journeysetupexample.sh:
   - curl https://raw.githubusercontent.com/kennylomax/TutorialsAsCode/main/journeys/TutorialAsCode3WiringUpKymaWithYourDeployedSpartacus/journeysetupexample.sh > journeysetup.sh
   - personalize its contents,
   - then source it with the command **source journeysetup.sh**
-# Journey Under construction....
+ - This takes inspiration from [this cool tutorial](https://developers.sap.com/tutorials/cp-kyma-mocks.html), which you might want to read first.
-This is based on [this cool tutorial](https://developers.sap.com/tutorials/cp-kyma-mocks.html)
+# Journey

 Add a new namespace in Kyma